neeraj9/SignalBlocks/readme.md

 ## TODO

 * Include a bulk of Gnu Scientific Library vector operations
-* Test all socket operations tcp, udp, udplite and sctp
+* Test all socket operations tcp, udp and udplite
 * Enhance bulk of functionality with unit tests

 ## Thanks